Shang-Chi and the Legend of the Ten Rings: Sequel

 By December 2021, development on a sequel had begun with Cretton returning to write and direct.
 Liu was also expected to return as Shang-Chi by the following month.
 He wanted the sequel to explore what his character would do with the "newfound power" of the ten rings, as well as how he fits into the larger MCU.
 Liu said in July 2023 that he was unsure when the film would be made.
-By that November, Cretton stepped down as director of the planned film Avengers: The Kang Dynasty to focus on his commitments to other MCU projects, including the Shang-Chi sequel.
-In April 2024, Liu confirmed that the film was in development when responding to fans who were concerned about the lack of news on the sequel.
-That September, Cretton was chosen to direct Spider-Man: Brand New Day which was a higher priority for Marvel Studios than the Shang-Chi sequel.
+By that November, Cretton stepped down as director of the planned film Avengers: The Kang Dynasty, which was eventually reworked into Avengers: Doomsday (2026), to focus on his commitments to other MCU projects, including the Shang-Chi sequel.
+In September 2024, Cretton signed on to direct Spider-Man: Brand New Day (2026), which was a higher priority for Marvel Studios than the Shang-Chi sequel.
+In January 2026, Liu reiterated that the sequel was still in development.